spcrepeau/Docker-Stack/media_apps/README.md

 ### Notes

-* Uses PUID and PGID environment variables to run rootless.
+* Rootless: Uses PUID and PGID environment variables.
+* Reverse Proxy: N/A
+* Notifications: N/A
+* Authentication: N/A